 - Closed tickets are locked.
 They cannot be reopened or updated in any way.

 Tickets can be closed via a trigger or automation, but not by agents.
 Tickets marked as closed, then responded to by an end-user will create a new, follow-up ticket.

-You can create a follow-up ticket from a closed ticket that will include a link to the closed ticket.
-For details, see Creating a follow-up for a closed ticket.
-Note that tickets cannot be closed manually; they can only be set closed via an automation or trigger (or the system batch close, discussed later).
+Note: Agents can also create a follow-up ticket from a closed ticket that will include a link to the closed ticket (see Creating a follow-up for a closed ticket ).

-Your Zendesk trial comes with an automation called' Close ticket 4 days after status is set to solved.'
-This automation allows your end-users 4 days to respond to a solved ticket before the ticket will be moved to a closed status.
+Zendesk Support comes with an automation called' Close ticket 4 days after status is set to solved.'
+This automation gives end-users 4 days to respond to a solved ticket before the ticket moves to closed status.
 You can set this automation to run anywhere between 1 hour and 28 days.

 Best practice guidelines recommend that you leave a ticket in solved status for 3-5 days before moving to closed.
 This allows end-users to re-engage with you in the same ticket.
 If you deactivate the "Close ticket 4 days after status is set to solved" automation, your solved tickets will be set to closed by a system action (noted in your events and notifications as a 'batch close') after 28 days of inactivity in solved status.

 After 120 days of being Closed, tickets are automatically archived (see Ticket archiving ).
 Archiving tickets speeds up the loading time for views, especially those views that include multiple tickets which have been closed for a long period of time (see Using views to manage ticket workflow).